voxel51/voxel51-docs/README.md

 4. Run `mkdocs serve --dirty`.
 The --dirty flag specifies that if you edit a single file, mkdocs serve will only rebuild that one file rather than the entire documentation site.
 To do a clean build and force mkdocs to build everything run `mkdocs serve`.
 Clean is the default behavior.
 5. PARTY!

+Please note, jupyter notebooks with external images require the build.sh to be run in order for the images to be visible in the doc rendering.

 If you find errors while executing `mkdocs serve` related to the `docs/api` and `docs/ts_api` folders delete their symlinks and rerun the command.

 ## Building the Entire Site